JHenzi/whisper-asr-webservice/README.md

 ## Notice!

 This repository is a **fork** of [github.com/ahmetoner/whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice) and is will face a revamp in 2023.
 The original repository stands as a proof of concept for automatic speech recognition.
-Our repository will focus on collecting and documenting **utterances** by a user, writing them to a database and providing output in formats that can be read by other applications (e.g. *markdown, docx, pdf, etc*)
+Our repository will focus on collecting and documenting **utterances** by a user, writing them to a database and providing output in formats that can be read by other applications (e.g. *markdown, docx, pdf, etc*).

+### General Roadmap

+The project should be able to:

+- [ ] Accept audio files from a user
+- [ ] Transcribe the audio files and write them to a database
+- [ ] Add new transcriptions to a pipeline for topic modeling
+- [ ] Update database with topic modeling results

+In addition, the project needs to consider or create a user interface for browswing, searching and reading the utterances in the database.
+The user interface should be able to:

+- [ ] Search for utterances by date, time, topic, etc.
+- [ ] Give a user a list of topics to choose from
+- [ ] Given a selected topic the user should be able to see a list of related utterances (*or see related sub-topics*)

+### Updates Needed

+- [ ] Add support for MongoDB via PyMongo
+- [ ] Create docker-compose file for building Docker images from source(s)
+- [ ] Add topic modeling job to the pipeline

 ## Usage